WordPress/WordPress-Coding-Standards/CONTRIBUTING.md

 it MUST not included in `ArrayDeclarationUnitTest` (that's why we only return 2 errros for line #31).
 Also there's `getWarningList` method in unit test class that returns an array of line numbers indicating WARNINGs.

+## Sniff Code Standards

+The sniffs for WPCS should be written such that they pass the `WordPress-Core` code standards.